Tilfi

 Tilfi is a traditional weaving technique in Banarasi brocades which uses three colour yarns.
 The term was introduced to a wider audience by a Varanasi-based, Indian brand of the same name, Tilfi Banaras, that specialises in handloom weaving.

-Tilfi is also a handmade Eritrean clothing, with cross-like stitching around the chest area, neck, and wrist.
+Tilfi is also a handmade Tigray clothing, with cross-like stitching around the chest area, neck, and wrist.
 Some women include small button-like silver or 24-karat gold around the designs.
 It comes with an extra material that also has intricate stitching that is wrapped around the head and shoulders.